insolar/observer/README.md

 ## Build

-1. Clone the Observer and change to its directory:
+1. Clone the Node and go to its directory:
    ```
    git clone git@github.com:insolar/observer.git && cd observer
    ```

+   **Tip:** syntax for all subsequent commands and directories implies that you run or see them from the Node root directory.

 2. <a name="build-binaries">Build binaries</a> using the instructions from the Makefile:
    ```